flexflow/flexflow-train/lib/utils/include/utils/graph/README.md

 At a high level, nodes represent multivariate functions (from tuples of inputs to tuple of outputs), while edges represent value uses of such functions.

 `DataflowGraph` is similar to `MultiDiGraph`, but with the following important differences:
   - The edges entering, exiting a given nodes have a well-defined order.
+  - The outputs of a given node also have a well-defined order.
   - `DataflowGraph`s are directed acyclic graphs.
 This is enforced by the interface used to construct them, since a node can only be added to the graph after all of its predecessor nodes have already been added.

 The main components of `DataflowGraph` are as follows:
-- `DataflowInput`: used to represent the ordered sequence of incoming dependencies (arguments) of a given node (operator).
+- `DataflowInput`: used to denote an entry in the ordered sequence of incoming dependencies (arguments) of a given node (operator).
-- `DataflowOutput`: used to represent the ordered sequence of outgoing results (value uses) from a given node (operator).
+- `DataflowOutput`: used to denote an entry in the ordered sequence of outgoing results (value uses) from a given node (operator).
 - `DataflowEdge`: wrapper around a `DataflowInput`, `DataflowOutput` pair between 2 nodes.
 - `NodeAddedResult`: returned upon adding a new node.
 Contains the newly generated `Node` and the vector of `DataflowOutput`s for the given node.